metafloor/bwip-js/README.md

 For details on how to use this service, see
 [Online Barcode Generator API](https://github.com/metafloor/bwip-js/wiki/bwip-js-Online-Barcode-Generator-API).

-## Node.js
+## Node.js Request Handler

-The online barcode service is implemented as a node.js application.
+The online barcode service is implemented as a Node.js application.
 The code used for the service is available as part of the bwip-js source code.
 See the
 [Barcode API](https://github.com/metafloor/bwip-js/wiki/bwip-js-Online-Barcode-Generator-API) for details on how the URL query parameters must be structured.

-The following is a minimal example of how to use the node module:
+The following is a minimal example of how to use the request handler:

 ```javascript
 // Simple HTTP server that renders bar code images using bwip-js.